archlinux/aur/README.rst

 f5vpn for Linux
 ===============

-The F5 VPN client uses the Point-to-Point Protocol to connect to F5Networks BIG-IP APM 13.0.
+The F5 VPN client can be used to connect to F5Networks BIG-IP APM 13.0.

 Usage
 -----